Warren1001/ighe/README.md

 - Sell and buy values are drastically modified.
 Sell values are in the millions and buy values are close to 1.
 - New characters start with a Cube in their inventory.
 If a brand new character does not start with a Cube, the mod is not installed correctly.
 - Some vendors may sell different items than they usually do, I started work on changing what vendors sell a while back but didn't get too far and don't remember how much I've done.
-- Made more items gamble-able.
-Some might still be missing.
+- Made all item bases gamble-able.
 - Added a bunch of cube recipes.
 All original cube recipes are untouched.
 - Added 1 unique small charm with hacky stuff on it.
 - You can teleport in town.
-- Unique, set, and runeword items all roll perfectly.
+- Unique, set, runeword, and crafted (only the craft modifiers) items all roll perfectly.
 - Superior affixes all roll perfectly.
   - Automods and affixes on magic, rare, and crafted items do not roll perfectly at the moment.